 Can the application be revised after submission?

-No. However applicants must advise the department of any changes that are likely to affect eligibility.
+No. However applicants must advise the Queensland Government of any changes that are likely to affect eligibility.

 How much funding is available per fellowship?